-Apollo was the Olympian God of the Sun, the Light, the Music and the Prophecy
+Apollo, the God of the Sun and the Music

 Family of Apollo

 Parents: Apollo was born by Zeus, the King of the Gods, and the Titaness Leto on the Greek island of Delos.
 [Read the story...]

 Siblings: Apollo had an older twin sister, the Greek goddess of the hunt Artemis.